The Centre is home to the CFI-funded National Agricultural Industrial Hygiene Laboratory (NAIHL).

 Faculty Lead(s): George Katselis

-Musculoskeletal Health and Ergonomics Laboratory
+Shoulder Health and Ergonomics Research Laboratory

 Faculty Lead: Angelica Lang